intel/inference-model-manager/docs/building.md

 or to [build the image](https://github.com/IntelAI/OpenVINO-model-server/blob/master/docs/docker_container.md) yourself

 ## CRD controller
+Prebuilt images are avaliable in https://hub.docker.com/r/intelaipg/inference-model-manager-crd

-Refer to the documentation on [server-controller](../server-controller) documentation.
+If you want to build them on your own, please refer to the documentation on [server-controller](../server-controller) documentation.

-# Management API server
+## Management API server
+Prebuilt images are avaliable in https://hub.docker.com/r/intelaipg/inference-model-manager-api

-Refer to the documentation on [management api](../management) documentation.
+If you want to build them on your own, please refer to the documentation on [management api](../management) documentation.